balthazarneveu/interactive_pipe/samples/readme.md

 ```
 You can see here that the pipeline has been analyzed, parameters have been understood.

-The underlying graph can be shown: the pipeline is made of links between our 3 filter.
+The underlying graph can be shown: the pipeline is made of links between our 3 filters.
 Each filter's outputs are provided to the next filter's inputs and so on.

 ```python
 print(sample_pipeline.filters)